Podcast - Latest Episode

 971. Twisted Sister / Stay Hungry.
 1984.
 5/5

-The two parts that make up “Horror-Teria (The Beginning)” are terrific for completely different reasons.
+The two parter song that makes up “Horror-Teria (The Beginning)” is terrific for completely different reasons.
 “Captain Howdy” is the slow, almost chanting track that reeks of doom, the forbidden and gleeful trappings of Captain Howdy himself, which then morphs into the faster paced and harder rock of “Street Justice”, for the vigilantes to take justice into their own hands.
-You either love or hate this dual barrelled song.
-I think it’s great, and follows up the hard core start to the album perfectly.
+You will probably either love or hate this dual barrelled song.
+I think it’s great and follows up the hard core start to the album perfectly.

-Perhaps this album is rooted in the 1980’s, but that is not to say it has dated.
-In fact, I really think it is as fresh now as it was when it was released.
+Perhaps this album is rooted in the 1980’s, but that is not to say it has overly dated.
+In fact, I really think for what is effectively a glam metal album it is as fresh now as it was when it was released.
 Let the kids laugh at the video clips, then expose them to songs such as “Stay Hungry”, “Burn in Hell”, and “S.M.F.” and I reckon you’ll have them hooked.
-Perhaps I’m not in the mood to hear all of the songs every day, but the second I hear the opening to “Stay Hungry”, I’m ready to listen until the end.
-An album for the ages.
+If you are one of the doubters, or one of the haters, then that is fine.
+Everyone’s musical tastes and desires are flavoured differently.
+But much like Quiet Riot’s “Metal Health” album, which had a similar success to this album the previous year, is thrown into the same basket in the modern age, of an album that is pigeonholed in the times and is unrelatable in the modern age, "Stay Hungry” is far more than that.

 Monday, February 20, 2017